Ahmed-Hindy/Materials-Processor/README.md

 ### Roadmap
 - [ ] Add support for .usd files
-- [ ] Extend functionality to other apps like Substance Painter, Maya and blender.
+- [ ] Extend support to other apps like Substance Painter, Maya, and blender.
 - [x] Add Changelog.